Sally Hayes loves traveling for work and pleasure. She likes to maximize her travel budget while making the most of each day of her trip.

 Settle in.
 When you land, try to adapt your schedule to your new surroundings as soon as possible: Eat, sleep, and exercise based on the local time, not your usual home time programmed into your head.

-For me, sometimes all it takes to perk up after a long flight is a shower, change of clothes, and a light walk around my vacation destination.
+For me, sometimes all it takes to perk up after a long flight is a shower, a change of clothes, and a light walk around my vacation destination.
 Doing this helps give me a boost of energy to stay awake for the rest of the day, and then go to bed at local time.

 © 2018 Sally Hayes